Open August 1st, 2019 through Tuesday, Jun 1, 2021 at 11:59pm (Pacific Time)

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, or protected veteran status.
 UC Santa Cruz is committed to excellence through diversity and strives to establish a climate that welcomes, celebrates, and promotes respect for the contributions of all students and employees.
 Inquiries regarding the University’s equal employment opportunity policies may be directed to the Office for Diversity, Equity, and Inclusion at the University of California, Santa Cruz, CA 95064 or by phone at (831) 459-3676.

 Under Federal law, the University of California may employ only individuals who are legally able to work in the United States as established by providing documents as specified in the Immigration Reform and Control Act of 1986.
 Certain UCSC positions funded by federal contracts or sub-contracts require the selected candidate to pass an E-Verify check (see https://www.uscis.gov/e-verify).
 More information is available at the APO website (see https://apo.ucsc.edu/policy/capm/104.000%20.html) or call (831) 459-4300.

 If you need accommodation due to a disability, please contact the Academic Personnel Office at firstname.lastname@example.org (831) 459-4300.

 Cover Letter - Letter of application that briefly summarizes your qualifications and interest in the position

 Curriculum Vitae - Your most recently updated C.V.

-Statement of Contributions to Diversity, Equity, and Inclusion - Statement that addresses past or potential contributions to diversity, equity, and inclusion through teaching.
-See guidelines on statements
+Statement that addresses past or potential contributions to diversity, equity, and inclusion through teaching and/or professional activities - See UCSC guidelines on statements

 - 2-3 letters of reference required